 Izronit' će Stari

-This initiative will contribute to peace-building in Bosnia and Herzegovina, education about cultural heritage in BiH and to raising awareness of ethnic divisions and social constructs that come from war-impacted cultural sites in BiH.
+This initiative will contribute to peace-building, education about cultural heritage, and to raising awareness of ethnic divisions and social constructs that come from war-impacted cultural sites in Bosnia and Herzegovina.

 The Sierra Leone Memory Project